 Of course, there is the issue of developing those 3D models or circuit paths to take advantage of these machines, and this is why we have licensed Fusion 360 to support this effort.
 Fusion 360 is the first and only integrated cloud CAD, CAM, CAE, and PCB software platform of its kind so that users can create and export models for 3D printing or CNC machining, as well as Gerber CAD files for schematics, layout, and manufacturing of your printed circuit boards.

 We have also been fortunate enough to expand our capabilities by purchasing and setting up some key wet lab, battery, and microgrid support equipment.
-These include a new digital compound microscope for up-close and detailed inspection of your specimens and two new DC load banks from Keysight and Power House Manufacturing
+These include a new digital compound microscope for up-close and detailed inspection of your specimens and two new DC load banks from Keysight and Power House Manufacturing.

 With these new capabilities, BRITE Energy Labs is ready to help you bring your ideas to life.
 After we help you build it, we can help you with testing and validation before connecting with our network of partner manufacturers to graduate your new product to full scale production.